Trundicho/FirstNameFinder/README.md

 ![Screenshot](FirstNameFinderExample.png)

 ## Name data base is missing in the repo
+FirstNameFinder is based on the prename dictionary `nam_dict.txt` of the `gender.c`-project.

+Download link for the original `gender`.c: http://www.heise.de/ct/ftp/07/17/182/

+Link to the (german) article introducing `gender.c`: https://www.heise.de/artikel-archiv/ct/2007/17/182

 I was not yet able to get the permission to publish the name database from heise.de.

 But there is a project on github that already published it: